Xiăo Guò, the Small Pass

 The great image says: Above mountain is thunder, small exceeding.
 The noble one exceeds in respect in actions, exceeds in sorrow at funerals, exceeds in thrift at spending.

-Xiăo Guò: the ideogram and the story.
-What does it mean for your question?
+Xiăo Guò: the ideogram and the story (NEW) What does it mean for your question?

 This hexagram is complementary to hex.61.